-Schools assess your competencies by considering your experiences, attributes, and academic metrics in combination.
+Schools consider your experiences, attributes, and academic metrics in combination.
 Together, they give shape to what you, as an applicant, may contribute to their medical school and to health care at large.
 It's not only about what you did and what you know, but also who you are and what you bring to the learning environment and the medical profession.